Vegetarian Thai green curry with avocado, broccoli, peppers, carrot, and more – A light yet filling and oh-so satisfying meal made in 30 minutes.

 A note about timing: If you prepare brown rice like I did, this isn’t technically a 30-minute meal.
 If you need it to clock in at 30 minutes, feel free to cook white rice, quinoa, couscous, or even rice noodles to go with your curry.
 If you’re amped for brown rice, you can always make it ahead of time.

-Avocado curry for the win!
+Thai curry with avocado for the win!
 Over and out.

 30-Minute Thai Green Curry with Avocado